sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Let's summarise what we've seen so far.

 You interact with the Grid via the :abbr:`UI (User Interface)` machine ``ui.grid.sara.nl``.
 You describe each job in a JDL (Job Description Language) file where you list which program should be executed and what are the worker node requirements.
-From the :abbr:`UI (user interface)`, you create first a proxy of your Grid certificate and submit your job with ``glite-*`` commands.
+From the :abbr:`UI (User Interface)`, you create first a proxy of your Grid certificate and submit your job with ``glite-*`` commands.
 The resource broker, called WMS (short for Workload Management System), accepts your jobs, assigns them to the most appropriate CE (Computing Element), records the jobs statuses and retrieves the output.

 This is a short overview of the commands needed to handle simple jobs: